 Are there different sugar levels in different alcoholic beverages?
 I am hypoglycemic and have noticed different hangover levels contingent on the sugar level of alcohol consumed.
 Some have told me that Scotch has the least amount of sugar of all alcoholic beverages.
 Since I occasionally enjoy a drink, I would appreciate knowing the lowest sugar content.

 It’s always a good idea to pay attention to the sugar content of the foods and beverages you consume, especially if you’re affected by hypoglycemia (low blood sugar).
 All types of alcohol have the same effect on people with hypoglycemia: while the liver is busy processing alcohol, it stops releasing stored glucose into the bloodstream, contributing to low blood sugar.
-According to the American Diabetes Association, this glucose-lowering effect can last for as long as 8 to 12 hours.
+According to the American Diabetes Association, this glucose-lowering effect can last for as long as eight to twelve hours.
 Interestingly, it’s not only the alcohol in your drink that causes blood sugar imbalances — in fact, research has shown that day-to-day glycemic control is not acutely affected by moderate alcohol consumption.
 Mixers, such fruit juices and sodas, may be the real culprits behind spikes and dips in your blood sugar when drinking.
 To counteract this effect, stick to non-sugary drinks and eat plenty of foods with proteins, fats, and complex carbohydrates to keep things balanced — before, during, and after the party.

 Most alcoholic drinks are not composed solely of pure alcohol.
 Beer, wine, mixed drinks, spritzers, cocktails, and frozen drinks all contain additional ingredients and additives that often add lots of sugar and calories to your drink.
 To keep sugar levels balanced, use diet sodas, plain club soda, or water as mixers, and for some kick, add a spritz of lemon or lime to taste.
 If you enjoy the flavor of liquor on its own, try ordering your drink neat or on the rocks.
 If liquor is not your drink of choice, opt for light beers and steer clear of sweet dessert wines.